Gerula/Books/The_Little_book_of_semaphores/introduction.md

 ## 1.4 Non-determinism

-Concurrent programs are non-deterministic - it's impossible to tell by looking at the program what will be the exact ordering of the parallel instructions due to the non-deterministic nature of the scheduler or the compiler optimizations.
+Concurrent programs are non-deterministic - it's impossible to tell by looking at the program what will be the exact ordering of the parallel instructions due to the non-deterministic (it's actually deterministic from the theoretical standpoint but it seems non-deterministic due to how it works and all the parameters involved) nature of the scheduler or the compiler optimizations.

 ## 1.5 Shared variables